- Roxy Music

-- The song "Runaways" gives them a kind of sympathetic, rueful context.
+- The song "Runaways" gives them a sympathetic, rueful context.

 - "No Thugs In Our House" is a sarcastic take on the harsh home life of a kid who is growing up primed to be a thug.

-- Affectionate Parody: The Dukes of Stratosphear incarnation was a faithful recreation of British psychedelic music in The Sixties, Gratuitous Panning and all.
+- Affectionate Parody: The Dukes of Stratosphear incarnation was a faithful recreation of British psychedelic music in The '60s, Gratuitous Panning and all.

 - After the End: "This World Over", after a nuclear apocalypse.